pybokeh/nhtsa-dagster/readme.md

 #### To-Do
 - [ ] Schedule asset materializations to occur once every month
 - [ ] Add data validation perhaps using pydantic, add tests
-- [x] Switch to DuckDB IOManager since it is much easier to get started with DuckDB than Snowflake
 - [ ] Dockerize it